 On the other side of the fake rock, macaque monkeys seemed equally disinterested.
 I’ve seen quite many of them in Southeast Asia.
 These ones, blended into a gray and a rather dead environment, did not exude any natural cheekiness or even action.

 The gloomy atmosphere of the Sauter Garden, shared in the habitats of pygmy hippopotamus and black-footed penguins, slightly bettered in the Rhino enclosure.
-These resistant animals in pre-historic-looking armor seemed to do quite well in Basel Zoo that has been successfully breeding them since 1956.
+These resistant animals in pre-historic-looking armor seemed to do quite well in Basel Zoo which has been successfully breeding them since 1956.
 Indian rhinoceroses share their space with Visayan warty pigs and small-clawed otters.

 In Africa, you can stay in hotels set right in the kingdom of wild animals.
 These are the best wildlife lodges in Ethiopia!